microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 >
 > ---

+## What are we going to do in this step

+In this step we are going to setup the environment you will need for this training.

 You have 2 options to satisfy the prerequisites needed to complete this training.

 1. [Docker Container option](#docker-container-option)